msteenhagen/opera-ficta/fictionalworks.md

 7. If ET is right, then a fictional particular cannot actually exist
 8. Therefore, ET is not right

+Recall, the Encapsulation Thesis maintains not just that Sherlock Holmes does not actually exist, at least not as a detective, it maintains that he could not actually exist, at least not as a detective.

 An actual performance of a play suffices for that play to exist actually.
 So the if a play can possibly be actually performed, it possibly actually exists.
 So fa so good.
 Now we can make a further argument based on the following:

 1. _The Trials_ is a fictional particular
 2. _The Trials_ is a play
 3. Plays are repeatable particulars
-4. If one can actually perform a repeatable particular, then that particular __does__ actually exist
+4'.
+If one can actually perform a repeatable particular, then that particular __does__ actually exist
 5. We can actually perform _The Trials_
-6. Therefore, _The Trials_ __does__ actually exist
+6'.
+Therefore, _The Trials_ __does__ actually exist
 7. If ET is right, then a fictional particular cannot actually exist
 8. Therefore, ET is not right

 This leaves the overall conclusion unaltered, but it seems to allow us to draw a stronger subconclusion in (6.).

-The argument leads to an even bolder conclusion.
-It rests on stronger assumptions.
-In particular, it exploits the assumption that: If one can perform play x, then x actually exists.
+So potentially the argument leads to an even bolder conclusion.
+This requires us to make a stronger assumption (4.).
+It exploits the assumption that: If one can perform play x, then x actually exists.
 This may seem incredible, but there is something to be said for it, as long as we understand 'can' in the right way (as always, 'can' needs to be understood in the right way).
 If by 'can perfom' we mean that the materials are available to us, i.e. we have access to the notation or can reasonably believe we have reconstructed (part of) the notation, then the assumption is acceptable, I think.
 And with that sense of 'can' in mind, Briony's play, or similar plays such as Hamlet's _The Mousetrap_, _can_ actually be performed.

 The conditional is acceptable because there are nights a particular play is not performed.
 Yet it doesn't cease to exist.
 Why not?
 Because it can still be performed, in just this sense of can.

+Lee Walters seems to be sympathetic to this reading.
+He writes that "types, even created types, can exist when they have no tokens", and goes on to suggest that all that is needed is that there is an 'embodiment' of the type.

+> It is the existence of the embodiment of a type that enables the production of (further) tokens of the type.
+What’s important for the existence of a type is, then, the possibility of generating tokens of that type---that is, that some embodiment of the type exists.[@walters2013aa, p.
+463]

+An embodiment is not itself a token,

+> the existence of a type is tied to the possibility of generating tokens of that type, by reference to an individual,‘which serves as a rule or standard for the production of others’.
+These individuals include both pre-existing tokens, like a sentence or a musical performance, and recipes for producing tokens of that type; recursion clauses for languages and musical scores are examples of recipes for producing tokens of a type, but are not themselves tokens of that type.
+In addition, types can be stored, for example, in memory, on a computer, or on film.
+Further tokens can be generated, then, either by copying existing tokens, or else by producing tokens according to a recipe, or from storage. [@walters2013aa, p.
+462]

+So the main message here is twofold.
+The first part is that __if it is possible to generate tokens of a type, then the type exists__.
+This we see captures what we wanted to express with (4').
+As Walters writes,

+>  This picture is exactly what is required to capture the intuitive persistence conditions of repeatable artworks, such as musical works: they can come into existence through the writing of a score, and the preservation of a score is thereby the preservation of the work, regardless of whether the work is ever performed.[@walters2013aa, p.
+476]

+The second part is about what is presupposed in the antecedent.
+It is only possible to generate tokens of a type if an embodiment of the type exists.
+This is a necessary condition.
+And so, given that we clearly can perform _The Trials of Arabella_, an embodiment of that play must exist.
+And we don't have to search long to find it: it is contained ('stored', in a way) in McEwan's novel.

 An alternative way to go: the play is merely fictional as long as no tokens of it exist in the actual world.
 As soon as a token of the play exists in the actual world, the play itself exists (as a type) in the actual world.
-(Walters brings out how "what is required to avoid problems with the persistence of properties and repeatable artworks is to reject The Strengthened Instantiation Principle, and this can be done without embracing either The Weakened Principle of Instantiation or The Principle of Instantiation."
+(Walters brings out how "what is required to avoid problems with the persistence of properties and repeatable artworks is to reject __The Strengthened Instantiation Principle__, and this can be done without embracing either The Weakened Principle of Instantiation or The Principle of Instantiation."
 This is relevant here as well. ) This entails that the play is not merely fictional.
 (Some plays, as types, on this line of thinking, of course, are merely actual.)
 This is an interesting suggestion or alternative, and it is useful to have a discussion of what could make us decide between this alternative and the earlier suggestion that the labels 'fictional' or 'real' do not apply at the level of types.

 I've pointed to a phenomenon that seems very well possible.
 I've constructed an example based on a fictional work in one of McEwan's novels.
 We've seen that the phenomenon (and so the example) is puzzling in light of the distinction between fictional and real entities.
 I now want to suggest a way to resolve the puzzlement.
 It's an explanation of how it is possible for fictional entities of the sort I discussed to make their entrance into the real world.